ldukles/django-project/README.md

 ## <a name="futureenhancements"></a>Future Enhancements
-* Allow the user to see everyones observations
-* Allow user to add comments to others observations
+* Allow user to add comments/suggestions to others observations
 * Add access to an API showing exact observation pinpoint on map
 * Add time to observations